Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Non-Separable halo bias and halo cross-correlations

-On sufficiently large scales, where the linear bias approximation is valid, the function $s(M_1, M_2, r,z)$ is expected to approach unity, similar to the behaviour of $1 + \beta_{\text{NL}}$ and in this case the bias is a separable function of $M_1$ and $M_2$.
-Also, by definition, $s(M_1, M_2, r,z)$ also tends to unity when the two halo masses become equal (as $M_1 \to M_2$), and this holds across all spatial scales.
-Thus, $s$ is sensitive primarily to the non-separability of halo bias function.
-In contrast, $1 + \beta_{\text{NL}}$, which also accounts for the scale dependence of bias, deviates from unity even as $M_1 \to M_2$, particularly on quasi-linear scales.
-Therefore, the function \(s(M_1, M_2, z, r)\) provides a reliable and more direct probe for isolating the separability of halo bias function, independently of the scale dependence in $b(r, M,z)$.
+On sufficiently large scales, where the linear bias approximation is valid, the function $s(M_1, M_2, r, z)$ is expected to approach unity, similar to the behaviour of $1 + \beta_{\text{NL}}$, indicating that the halo bias becomes effectively separable in $M_1$ and $M_2$.
+By construction, $s(M_1, M_2, r, z)$ also tends to unity when the two halo masses become equal ($M_1 \to M_2$), and this holds across all spatial scales.
+In contrast, $1 + \beta_{\text{NL}}$ can deviate from unity even as $M_1 \to M_2$, particularly on quasi-linear scales, because it also incorporates the scale dependence of the bias itself.
+Thus, $s$ is primarily sensitive to the non-separability of scale-dependent halo bias across different halo masses.
+Therefore, the function $s(M_1, M_2, r, z)$ provides a direct diagnostic of whether the scale dependence of the non-linear halo bias factorizes with respect to halo mass.

 Furthermore, the estimation of $\beta_{\text{NL}}$ from observations requires knowledge of the linear matter correlation function, which in turn depends on the assumption of a specific set of cosmological parameters.
 In contrast, the function $s$ can, in principle, be measured directly from observations, as it requires only halo–halo (or galaxy–galaxy) cross- and auto-correlation functions for its computation.
 This make $s$ less reliant on cosmological modelling assumptions, enabling for a more straightforward comparison between observations and simulations.